fbpx

 (9) Change Your Environment

 If you can’t change locations, a great trick is to use food.
-Food has a powerful way of changing attitude!
-Whining kids become more docile when you set a snack tray down in front of then.
+Food has a powerful way of changing attitudes!
+Whining kids become more docile when you set a snack tray down in front of them.
 Whatever they are complaining about becomes more bearable if they can munch while they work through it.
 These are small changes that can make a huge difference.

 (10) Be Joyful